w348729/fastapi_demo/README.md

 - if cant pull docker image, try with vpn or setting docker engine config with **"registry-mirrors": [ "https://docker.anyhub.us.kg"
   ]** or any other mirrors address as some mirrors are usually updated daily based
-### set up Python Environment
+### install pipenv
-Use Pipenv to manage local python running env
+- we use Pipenv to manage local python running env
 `
 pip install --user pipenv
 `